 As a novice, you may find it difficult to turn.
-The more quickly you learn to use your body weight to effortlessly pivot to the side you choose, the easier it will be to turn the way you want to.
+The more quickly you learn to use your body weight to pivot to the side you choose effortlessly, the easier it will be to turn the way you want to.

 I am Michael, and I have been enjoying this fun sport for seven years.
 And nothing is better than having a community to share our passion for those thrilling tricks.
 I am ready to tell you all I know about skateboarding, showing you how to choose a good board and trick to start and how the practice goes.
 Stay tuned!